 4. Better dungeon design

 Speaking of those dungeons, OOT definitely has the edge here, for the simple reason that you can actually figure them out.
-Yeah, I know the reputation the Water Temple has and that you can get stuck without small keys, but here’s a hint: just move through the rooms counterclockwise, low level to high.
+Yeah, I know the reputation the Water Temple has and that you can get stuck without small keys, but here’s a hint: just move through the rooms counterclockwise, lowest level to highest.
 It doesn’t require the goddamned civil engineering degree that makes Great Bay comprehensible, and don’t even get me started on Stone Tower Temple.
 I refuse to believe people were actually able to find all fifteen stray fairies in that one without outside help.

 5. The save button